Control System Connectors#

 Pattern Detection#

 Static code analysis for detecting control system operations in generated code.
-Used by approval system to identify reads and writes.
+Critical security layer that catches both approved API usage and circumvention attempts.

 Example: